In praise of colleges that lift low-income students

 Here’s an addendum: Think about going to sea.

 That’s the small campus in Vallejo that is part of the California State University system and sits on the bay below the Carquinez Bridge.
-Among the state’s lesser known tax-supported gems, it is one of seven maritime academies in the nation, and the only one west of Texas.
+Among the state’s lesser known tax-supported gems, Cal Maritime is one of seven maritime academies in the nation, and the only one west of Texas.

 Clearly not a school for all high school grads, the academy insists that students wear uniforms and, because they work and study around heavy equipment, submit to drug tests.
 In addition to obtaining bachelor’s degrees, many students graduate with Coast Guard-issued licenses that qualify them to become mates on ships.
 In time, they can rise to become captains, a high-paying profession.